Skip to main content

 The servers can be instantiated multiple times, and each instantiation can use its own user and password to connect to the server with the selected protocol.

-The scheduler servers are used with two purposes, to launch a batch on a remote server, and to check for file modifications in an FTP server.
+The scheduler servers are used with two purposes: to run command tasks on a remote host over SSH, and to check for file modifications on an FTP server.

 Configuration